 Further step-by-step guidance for using the Accredible Badge Designer is available in our Knowledgebase:

-Try the Accredible Badge Designer online now at Badge.Design, or access the full design tool with a free Accredible account.
-Want to learn more about digital badging?
+Try the Accredible Badge Designer online now at Badge.Design, or access the full design tool with a trial Accredible account.
+Want to learn more about our digital badging platform?
 Request a demo of the Accredible platform by reaching out to the sales team.

 Download the Definitive Guide to Digital Badge Design to learn more about using the Accredible Badge Designer and see examples of digital badge designs.
 The guide covers the basic elements of digital badge design and offers print-friendly checklists to plan the digital badge details, build the design, and finalize the design for sign-off.